Holland America Celebrates One Year Since Return to Service

 The line also announced that the Sports Complex and Spice H2O on Norwegian Epic will be closed for maintenance on all voyages departing in August.

-Norwegian will be giving $50 in onboard credit per cabin for the inconvenience.
+Norwegian will give $50 in onboard credit per cabin for the inconvenience.